Everything I know about Deep Learning (I)

 In this case, it doesn’t make sense to use a linear regression model.
 Instead, we want a model that will produce the conditional probabilities for each label:

-\[f_l (x) = P(y = l | x)\]
+\[f_l (x) = P(y = l | x)\](where $l$ is a label).

 Linking functions